03chrisk/datasets_manager/README.md

 ### TreeDataset Class

 Attributes of the class:
-- no additional attributes just inherits from parent class
+- no additional attributes other than the ones inherited from parent class

 Methods:
 - __init__